-Often referred to as ‘The Most Beautiful Country in the World’, Kyrgyzstan is on the bucket lists of many travellers who crave natural delights.
+Often referred to as ‘The most beautiful country in the world’, Kyrgyzstan‘s natural wonders are something to be marvelled at.
 Known for its snow-capped mountain peaks and highland pastures, the country is an outdoors sort of place; that is, if you prefer to spend your time looking at beautiful buildings and drinking espresso in chic cafés then this may not be your ideal destination.
 If you enjoy trekking, horseriding, birdwatching, camping and visiting remote prehistoric sites, then it most certainly is.

 Despite the distance which isolated landscapes and current health precautions may entail, a sense of human connection and cultural context is entirely possible and safe to experience within Kyrgyzstan’s splendid natural panoramas, which are marked with traces of human activity.